fbpx

 5. Unexpected major expenses

-Sometimes unexpected expenses may pop up which none of you would have foreseen.
+Sometimes unexpected expenses may pop up that none of you would have foreseen.
 That’s where an emergency fund comes in, but in the case that you don’t have one, it can lead to issues.
-These could include caring for an elderly relative, medical emergencies, major home repairs, or unplanned travel.
+These could include caring for elderly relatives, medical emergencies, major home repairs, or unplanned travel.
 It could also include child-related expenses that weren’t agreed on by both parties.

 Finances: The Importance Of An Emergency Fund